WHAT CONTROLS MAST CELLS?

 The parasympathetic nervous system is part of the autonomic nervous system — the nervous system that regulates the functions of the body without your input.
 You can think of it as the “automatic nervous system”.
 Functions such as heart rate, blood pressure, and digestion are all part of the autonomic nervous system.

 The parasympathetic nervous system is the “rest and digest” system of the body.
 It allows you to slow down a rapid heart rate, calm breathing, get some rest, and digest your food.
 Beyond these basic bodily functions, the parasympathetic nervous system is also the anti-inflammatory pathway of the body (via the vagus nerve).
-The communication between your parasympathetic nervous system your mast cells is critical to help control the inflammatory response.
+The communication between your parasympathetic nervous system and your mast cells is critical to help control the inflammatory response.

 We don’t want to kill our inflammatory cells, and we need mast cells to assist us when we are sick or injured.
 But they must be controlled and the parasympathetic nervous system is designed to control them, as well as help us with many other bodily functions.